llbbl/mac-dev-setup/README.md

 **Note**: By default, the MySQL user `root` has no password.
 It doesn't really matter for a local development database.
 If you wish to change it though, you can use `$ mysqladmin -u root password 'new-password'`.

-### MySQL Workbench

-In terms of a GUI client for MySQL, I'm used to the official and free [MySQL Workbench](http://www.mysql.com/products/workbench/).
-But feel free to use whichever you prefer.

-You can find the MySQL Workbench download [here](http://www.mysql.com/downloads/workbench/). (**Note**: It will ask you to sign in, you don't need to, just click on "No thanks, just start my download!" at the bottom.)

 ## Node.js